Puyuma/puyuma-core/README.md

 ##Installation

-Connecting to raspberry pi using ssh then following the instructions.
+Connecting to your raspberry pi using ssh then follow the instructions.

 ###1.Raspicam